Editor’s Note: This article was updated on August 23, 2017

 Their relationship was first showcased in the 1986 cult classic ¡Three Amigos! and they massaged their tumultuous dynamic in Father of the Bride and its sequel.
 And now, some 30 years later, Steve Martin and Martin Short are taking jabs, crooning tunes and touring the country together like nothing has changed.

-On July 23, the hilarious pair will be revisiting Caesars Palace’s Colosseum for An Evening You Will Forget for the Rest of Your Life, with subsequent dates on August 25 and October 29.
-On top of an evening of belly laughs and awkward snorting, showgoers will also be treated to a performance by Steve Martin and the Steep Canyon Rangers.
-The Grammy Award–winning bluegrass band will be promoting their forthcoming project, The Long-Awaited Album.
+The hilarious pair returns to The Colosseum at Caesars Palace on August 25 for An Evening You Will Forget for the Rest of Your Lives.
+On top of belly laughs and awkward snorting, showgoers will also be treated to a performance by Steve Martin and the Steep Canyon Rangers.
+The Grammy Award-winning bluegrass band will be promoting its forthcoming project, The Long-Awaited Album.